ingararntzen/timingdocs/docs/source/demoes/demo_mediasync.rst

 ..  warning::
-    The mediasync library currently issues with Safari on iOS, presumably due to some subtle changes concerning the media support on this platform.
+    The mediasync library currently has issues with Safari on iOS, presumably due to some subtle changes concerning the media support on this platform.
     Please try with another browser if you are having issues.